-Counties support efforts to allow local agencies to retain regulatory oversight over generators by statutorily changing the threshold from 50 megawatts to 100 megawatts.

-Counties support additional state grant funding for back-up generation for essential facilities.

-Counties support additional state grant funding for air quality compliance for emergency generation facilities.

-Counties support providing incentives to local agencies to site energy facilities.
-The following incentives would stimulate the development and siting of more energy generation facilities:

-- Funding to streamline the siting process at the local level.
-Funds would be available to reimburse cities and counties for the costs of permits, environmental review and other local expenses in order to expedite the process at the local level. - Energy facility incentive payments.
-Financial incentives for cities and counties that approve new generating facilities, and/or the expansion of existing generation facilities, to replace them with more efficient facilities, or to build renewable projects, including photovoltaics, fuel cells or cogeneration.
-Increased incentives would be given to those facilities that generate power beyond the demand of the host jurisdiction's facilities alone. - Property tax allocation incentives.
-Any city or county that approves siting of a privately developed generating facility should receive 100% of the property tax of that facility. - Waiving charges.
-To stimulate development of projects such as cogeneration facilities, standby charges for generating facilities should be waived. - Aligning processes at various levels.
-Streamlining of timeframes currently associated with the state and federal regulatory process for siting power generating facilities.

-Counties support an amendment to the California Integrated Waste Management Act (CIWMA) to provide full diversion credit for cogeneration facilities to further encourage their development.
-The CIWM Act currently establishes a 10% limitation on solid waste diversion that occurs through transformation.

-Counties support streamlining the approval and environmental review process for new power plants and any building using alternative sources of energy.

-Counties support payments to qualified facilities consistent with state and federal standards for renewable energy sources.

-Counties oppose state ownership of power plants because of the impact on local government revenue streams, water rights, the operation of hydro facilities, and the efficient management of such systems, including the economic uncertainty associated with state ownership of power plants.
+- Counties support efforts to allow local agencies to retain regulatory oversight over generators by statutorily changing the threshold from 50 megawatts to 100 megawatts. - Counties support additional state grant funding for back-up generation for essential facilities. - Counties support additional state grant funding for air quality compliance for emergency generation facilities. - Provide incentives to local agencies to site energy facilities.
+Some of the financial incentives that would stimulate the development and siting of more energy generation facilities in California include: - 1.
+Funding to streamline the siting process at the local level.
+Funds would be available to reimburse cities and counties for the costs of permits, environmental review and other local expenses in order to expedite the process at the local level. - 2.
+Energy facility incentive payments to cities and counties that approve new generating facilities, and/or the expansion of existing generation facilities, to replace them with more efficient facilities, or to build renewable projects, including photovoltaics, fuel cells or cogeneration.
+Increased incentives would be given to those facilities that generate power beyond the demand of the host jurisdiction's facilities alone. - 3.
+Any city or county that approves siting of a privately developed generating facility should receive 100% of the property tax of that facility. - 4.
+To stimulate development of projects such as cogeneration facilities, standby charges for generating facilities should be waived. - 5.
+Streamlining of timeframes currently associated with the state and federal regulatory process for siting power generating facilities. - Counties support an amendment to the California Integrated Waste Management Act to provide full diversion credit for cogeneration facilities to further encourage their development.
+The CIWM Act currently establishes a 10% limitation on solid waste diversion that occurs through transformation. - Counties support streamlining the approval and environmental review process for new power plants and any building using alternative sources of energy. - Counties support payments to qualified facilities consistent with state and federal standards for renewable energy sources. - Counties oppose state ownership of power plants because of the impact on local government revenue streams, water rights, the re-operation of hydro facilities, and the efficient management of such systems, including the economic uncertainty associated with state ownership of power plants.
 In the event of state ownership, all impacts on local government shall be mitigated.

-Section 3: Public Power
+Section 3: PUBLIC POWER

-Counties support measures that enhance public power options available to local governments.

-Counties support measures that enhance local government's ability to become community aggregators of electricity.
+- Counties support measures that enhance public power options available to local governments. - Counties support measures that enhance local government's ability to become community aggregators of electricity.

-Section 4: Conservation
+Section 4: CONSERVATION

-CSAC and its member counties are committed to reducing electricity use and increasing efficiency in their facilities.

-Counties support development of a statewide grant program to fund energy conservation and energy management equipment in local government facilities.

-Counties support a rate structure that recognizes conservation efforts.

-Counties support grants and loans that promote energy efficiency among businesses and homeowners.

-Counties support the adoption of real-time metering and time-of-use metering, allowing consumers to make choices about their consumption of electrical energy based on the real-time price of electricity.

-Counties support providing incentives, including the use of new technologies, for businesses that generate their own energy, and support encouraging them to make their excess capacity available to the utilities.
+- CSAC and its member counties are committed to reducing electricity use and increasing efficiency in their facilities. - Counties support development of a statewide grant program to fund energy conservation and energy management equipment in local government facilities. - Counties support a rate structure that recognizes conservation efforts. - Counties support grants and loans that promote energy efficiency among businesses and homeowners. - Counties support the adoption of real-time metering and time-of-use metering, allowing consumers to make choices about their consumption of electrical energy based on the real-time price of electricity. - Counties support providing incentives, including the use of new technologies, for businesses that generate their own energy, and support encouraging them to make their excess capacity available to the utilities.

-Section 5: Economic Development
+ECONOMIC DEVELOPMENT Section 5: